Priyanshu19Mishra/Current-State-Detection-Using-Transformer/README.md

 This repository basically is the comparison of the working of the two architectures.
 The architecture that we are comparing here is GRU and transformers.
 Their working on the sequence to sequence textual data.
 Textual data are very very much important to process at the real world.
 Development and deployment of the model for the mood detection can be implemented in various ways.
 One possible way is by using frameworks like Flask, Django to have connectivity at the back-end.
+Other could be using nqrok application.
+This application is supported in Google colab as well.